-- A. Review Schedule - 1.
-The review process shall follow a consistent pattern and sequence of review for all candidates. - a.
+A. Review Schedule

+1. The review process shall follow a consistent pattern and sequence of review for all candidates.

+- a.
 The timetable for the reviews is given in Appendix B. - b.
 Flow charts describing the events and the sequence in the review process are given in Appendix D. - 2.
 The review process is initiated each academic year with the issuance by the Executive Vice President and Provost of the Administrative Guidelines to be used for that year's review cycle. - a.
 Administrative Guidelines are distributed to college deans, who are responsible for further distribution of the Administrative Guidelines within their respective units. - 3.
+These unit reports are now provided in Workday and this section will be removed next year, when the 2024-2025 Administrative Guidelines are updated.

-The Office of Human Resources shall be responsible for providing college deans with a list of all tenure-eligible faculty members in their respective units, together with an indication for each faculty member of the number of years of credit earned toward tenure as of the next July 1, and an identification of faculty members subject to: - a.
+The Office of Human Resources previously provided college deans with a list of all tenure-eligible faculty members in their respective units, together with an indication for each faculty member of the number of years of credit earned toward tenure as of the next July 1, and an identification of faculty members subject to:

+- a.
 Second-year provisional tenure review; - b.
 Third-year provisional tenure review (College of Medicine); - c.
 Fourth-year provisional tenure review; - d.
 Sixth-year provisional tenure review (College of Medicine); - e.
 Sixth-year (final) tenure review; - f.
 Ninth-year (final) tenure review (College of Medicine). - 4.
-Promotion and tenure reviews should begin immediately following the actions described in section V.A.2. and V.A.3. above.
+Promotion and tenure reviews should begin immediately following the actions described in sections V.A.2. and V.A.3. above. - 5.
+The review processes for promotion and tenure may occur simultaneously and should if promotion is being considered prior to the sixth year, or for the College of Medicine prior to the ninth-year tenure review.

-- 5. The review processes for promotion and tenure may occur simultaneously and should if promotion is being considered prior to the sixth-year, or for the College of Medicine prior to the ninth-year tenure review. - B. Participants in the Review Process - 1.
-For provisional year (second- and fourth-year or for the College of Medicine the third- and sixth-year) tenure reviews, the following committees and administrators shall conduct reviews: - a.
+B. Participants in the Review Process

+1. For provisional year (second- and fourth-year or for the College of Medicine the third- and sixth-year) tenure reviews, the following committees and administrators shall conduct reviews:

+- a.
 Campus review committee, if appropriate; - b.
 Campus chancellor, if appropriate; - c.
 Department review committee, if appropriate; - d.
 Department head, if appropriate; - e.
 College dean. - 2.
 For provisional year (i.e., prior to the final sixth-year, or for the College of Medicine the ninth-year, and early) tenure reviews, the college review committee may, but is not required to, conduct a review.
 However, if the dean is considering termination of a faculty member after any provisional reviews despite positive recommendations from both the department committee and the department head, then the dossier must also be reviewed by the college committee prior to the dean acting. - 3.
 All second-year reviews shall be held in the second semester of the second year.
 At the College of Medicine reviews will be held in the third year. - 4.
-For final (sixth-year or ninth-year at the College of Medicine) and early tenure reviews and promotion of tenure-line faculty, the following committees and administrators shall conduct reviews:2 - a.
+For final (sixth-year or ninth-year at the College of Medicine) and early tenure reviews and promotion of tenure-line faculty, the following committees, and administrators shall conduct reviews:2 - a.
 Campus review committee, if appropriate; - b.
 Campus chancellor, if appropriate; - c.
-Secondary department head, if appropriate;
+Secondary department head, if appropriate; - d.
+Department review committee, if appropriate; - e.
+Department head, if appropriate; - f.
+College review committee, if appropriate; - g.
+College dean; - h.
+The University Promotion and Tenure Review Committee, for candidates receiving positive recommendations from the dean (or